 (4) In this clause —

-“personal representative” has the same meaning as it has in Division 5 of this Code.
+personal representative has the same meaning as it has in Division 5 of this Code.

 Appendix 1 — Checklist for prospective resident

 It is important for you to carefully read and consider the following questions before deciding to enter any retirement village.
 If, after reading through the list, you are uncertain as to any aspects of the village, or its suitability for you, seek further advice.